Socratica-Org/toolbox/content/maintenance.md

     <br/>
     <br/>

-  - Where to find: At Waterloo, we’re sponsored by Contrary—we built this relationship through organizer involvement in their VP + now defunct Fellowship program.
-Twitter is a great place to find other firms, both student-oriented and general, that could sponsor.
-Others include [Neo](https://neo.com/), [Dorm Room Fund](https://www.dormroomfund.com/), [Rough Draft Ventures](https://roughdraft.vc/), and [Ripple Ventures](https://www.rippleventures.com/)
+  - Where to find: At Waterloo, we have a partnership with Contrary, a relationship that was built through our organizers' involvement in their VP and Fellowship program.
+Twitter is also a useful platform to find other potential sponsors, including student-oriented and general venture firms.
+Some examples include [Neo](https://neo.com/), [Dorm Room Fund](https://www.dormroomfund.com/), [Rough Draft Ventures](https://roughdraft.vc/), and [Ripple Ventures](https://www.rippleventures.com/).
     <br/>
     <br/>

-  - Watch out for: Predatory firms taking advantage of uneducated students.
-Doing unpaid labour on behalf of for-profit companies – make sure it’s “your agenda” and they’re sponsoring it / partnering, if it’s their agenda they should be hiring someone and paying them.
-Requests for exclusive access to the community (e.g. no other sponsors allowed) - again, this is unpaid labour on behalf of a company.
-Firms that don’t align with your values – your partnership is your endorsement, people will trust your judgment of character more than they trust their own.
+  - Watch out for: Be cautious of firms that may take advantage of students' lack of experience.
+Avoid doing unpaid work for for-profit companies – ensure that they are sponsoring or partnering with your agenda.
+If it's their agenda, they should hire someone and pay them accordingly.
+Be wary of requests for exclusive access to the community (e.g. no other sponsors allowed) - this could be seen as unpaid work for a company.
+Also, ensure that any firm you partner with aligns with your values – remember, your partnership is an endorsement, and people will trust your judgment of character.
     <br/>
     <br/>